Hold an activity in a park or open space

 - A description of the activity

 - Dates and times it will run (for irregular or ad-hoc sessions specific dates will be required)

 - The correct name for your proposed site

 - Names of the people who will deliver the activity

-- Details of experience and qualifications held by those delivering the activity
+- Experience and qualifications held by those delivering the activity

-You will also be asked to upload the following documents:
+You will also be asked to upload these documents which you should have ready:

 - A site map which names the site you wish to use and defines the boundaries of your proposed activities (not just a location point)

 - Your emergency procedures (e.g. emergency arrangements, cluster points, access points, named responsible person, contact details, first aid arrangements, nearest hospital)